 What to do with Frayed Lightning Cables?

-In the past when we and others have tried to get the frayed cables replaced for free by Apple, and while we reported about a 40% success rate, but that may be changing now. iDownloadblog says that several of their authors have had success with getting torn or frayed cables replaced by free, simply by taking them to an Apple Store and asking:
+In the past when we and others have tried to get the frayed cables replaced for free by Apple, and while we reported about a 40% success rate, that may be changing now.
+In fact, you may be able to get a free replacement cable from Apple! iDownloadblog says that several of their authors have had success with getting torn or frayed cables replaced for free, simply by taking them to an Apple Store and asking:

 “I showed him my Lightning cable and kindly asked if this was covered by my iPhone 5s warranty.
 He briefly looked at it and told me to wait a second as he walked away.
 He came back a few seconds later with a brand new Lightning cable, fresh off the store’s shelves.